sigasi/sigasi_insights/manual/editions.md

 # Languages

-Sigasi supports VHDL and Verilog.
+Sigasi Studio supports VHDL, Verilog and SystemVerilog.
+Whenever SystemVerilog is used in this manual, Verilog is implied.

 ## VHDL {: #vhdl}